Tricky3/Shopify-AJAX_paginate/README.md

 Tricky3 ajax pagination plugin is a plugin that will load previous or next pages in ajax.Important this plugin only loads the html of the next or previous pages.
 To update content there is a sample callback, you can feel free to modify the callback function to suite your needs.

+The pagination wrapper should be unique on the page, you can wrap your paginations elements inside a div and add an id to it to make it unique.

 Version
 ----